-Kayaks are constructed with a combination of different materials that promote strength and performance.
-Most kayaks are generally made out of materials like PVC (Polyvinyl chloride), CSM/Hypalon®, Nitrylon, or polyurethane coated cloth .
-These materials are robust, flexible, and work well for inflatable kayaks.
+Kayaks are constructed with different materials that promote strength and performance.
+Most kayaks are generally made of materials like PVC (Polyvinyl chloride), CSM/Hypalon®, Nitrylon, or polyurethane-coated cloth .
+These materials are robust and flexible and work well for inflatable kayaks.

 PVC is an economical material, so it is often used in entry-level kayaks.
 The negative for PVC is that it is more susceptible to breaking down under UV rays.

-Punctures are the first thing that comes to mind when talking about inflatable kayak durability.
+Punctures are the first thing that comes to mind when discussing inflatable kayak durability.
 Yes, punctures can happen.
-The heavy-duty outer shell allows most kayaks to bounce off rocks and tree branches without problems.
+But, the heavy-duty outer shell allows most kayaks to bounce off rocks and tree branches without problems.

-The materials used in kayaks are very durable and stand up well to different conditions, including water conditions, weather conditions, and obstacles.
-With multi-layer construction and multiple air chambers, even if the kayak is punctured, you can safely get back to shore.
+The kayak materials are durable and stand up well to different conditions, including water, weather, and obstacles.
+With multi-layer construction and multiple air chambers, you can safely get back to shore even if the kayak is punctured.

 But you get what you pay for.
 If you buy a cheap inflatable kayak from a big box store, those are made for calm water, like enjoying a day on the lake or a quiet river.

-If you take good care of your kayak by doing things like drying it out thoroughly before storing it and checking for any damage before using it, your kayak will remain sound and durable for many years.
+If you take good care of your kayak by drying it out thoroughly before storing it and checking for any damage before using it, it will remain sound and durable for many years.

-Some basic common sense can go a long way when it comes to safety with an inflatable kayak.
+Some basic common sense can go a long way regarding safety with an inflatable kayak.
 There are factors within your control that play a role in kayak safety.
 I have touched on some of these previously, but let’s take a more in-depth look.

 Don’t put yourself in harm’s way.
 If you have a cheap inflatable kayak designed for clam water, don’t go where you know trouble lurks.
 A cheap inflatable on whitewater is not a good idea.
 Don’t drag your $50 inflatable over sharp rocks on the way to the water; you are likely to puncture the boat.

-Some of the places I go kayaking, the entry points are very rocky.
-Just getting in and out of the kayak can present some challenges to avoid puncturing the vessel.
+In some of the places I go kayaking, the entry points are very rocky.
+Just getting in and out of the kayak can present some challenges to avoiding puncturing the vessel.

 Be prepared when you go kayaking.
 Make sure you have a repair kit and know how to use it.
 Be aware of your surroundings.
 Do the necessary maintenance on your inflatable kayak.
 Simple steps can make your experience safe and enjoyable.